 Orienting the components vertically will have an immediate impact on cooling, and will slow subsequent heating down, as improved convection allows the surrounding air to draw heat away from the board more rapidly.
 Additionally, the available surface area for cooling is increased by moving the rear of the board away from heat-insulating surfaces.

 Lorenzo Toscano [CC BY-SA (https://creativecommons.org/licenses/by-sa/4.0)]

-If heat can be removed from the components quickly, then the load induced temperature rise will not have as dramatic an effect on performance.
+If heat can be removed from the components quickly, then the load induced temperature rise will not have an effect on performance.
 One option to dissipate heat from Pi’s components is to mount a cooling fan, powered through the GPIO.
 Compatible fans are widely available at a relatively low cost and can be positioned to deliver cooling to where it is needed most: the SoC.

 For an industrial prototype, however, installing a fan may not be the best solution.
 Moving parts like fans require maintenance in industrial environments to ensure they don’t get clogged with dust.
 Also, assuming the Pi will be connected to other I/O and possibly extra circuitry in the form of one or more breadboards, the addition of another external element will create a bulky prototype not suitable for deployment straight to the factory floor.

 Designed with a maximised surface area to improve contact with a cooling medium – such as air – heat sinks use convection to disperse heat from electronic devices even when no airflow is present.
 In developing the model 3+, the Raspberry Pi Foundation elected to fit a metal shield over the SoC to improve convection cooling and dissipate more heat than the model 3.